 - Ideal spectrum for all stages of plant growth

 - Very heavy (due to huge heat sinks)

 - Brand new light, so no established track record

-The Titan 5 costs $2199.
+The T500 costs $2199.
 This price is higher than other 1000 watt equivalent LED lights.
-Of course, the Titan 5 is actually equivalent to a 1200 watt HID light, but more than that, the price is a reflection of the ground-breaking technology included in this fixture.
+Of course, the T500 is actually equivalent to a 1200 watt HID light, but more than that, the price is a reflection of the ground-breaking technology included in this fixture.

 You can certainly get a perfectly good LED plant light for a lower price and if that's what your're looking for, this is not the light for you.
-Only get the Titan if you're looking for the absolute newest technology and highest quality.
+Only get this fixture if you're looking for the absolute newest technology and highest quality.

-The Titan 5 is brand new and so is the technology contained within.
+The T500 is brand new and so is the technology contained within.
 Cirrus LED Systems have achieved something remarkable here.